gravitational/planet/docs/README.md

-# Planet Design Doc
+# Planet Design

 #### Intro

 Planet is a small Golang executable.
-It is distributed as a part of a container image, i.e. it expects to reside in `rootfs/usr/bin/planet`
+It is distributed as a part of an Orbit image, i.e. it expects to reside in `rootfs/usr/bin/planet`

 When Planet starts, it: